VogelPapaFinn/SmallConfigs/README.md

 ### Planned Features

-Currently there are no plans for the future.If you want new features create a request or message me on discord.
+Currently there are no plans for the future.
+If you have any ideas to improve the lib create a issue or send me a message on discord.

 ### Social Media - Contact